aaronstolze/ECE281_Lab1/README.md

 # Demonstration

 Both my notebook and my 3-bit solution was checked by Dr. Neebel and he confirmed that it was indeed correct.

+# Documentation

+C3C Sean Gavan helped me to develop an initial signal line of code which allowed me to finish the rest of the signal coding.